 Top 5 Meds to consider removing from ordering panels:

-- Benzodiazepines – for agitation, can increase delirium risk (can use Beers or Choosing Wisely warning)
+- Benzodiazepines – for agitation – all benzodiazepines increase delirium risk, increase fall risk, and are not generally effective in reducing agitation (can use Beers or Choosing Wisely warning).

-- Opioid dosages in older pts.
-Tailor ordering panels for this pt population and use decreased doses
+- Opioid dosages in older patients.
+Tailor ordering panels for this patient population and use decreased doses.

-- NSAIDS – although on Beers, short term use with lower dosages is reasonable in pts with good renal function and low risk of GI adverse events; can minimize opioid use and decrease delirium risk
+- NSAIDS – although on Beers, short term use with lower dosages is reasonable in patients with good renal function and low risk of GI adverse events; can minimize opioid use and decrease delirium risk.

 References